yedubi/BigID/README.md

 ## BigID interview coding round
-Wasn't accepted with reason "not good enough memory consumption" withourt detailed feedback.
+Wasn't accepted with reason "not good enough memory consumption" without detailed feedback.
+So maybe not worth to spend time.

 ## Overview
 Simple java program for finding specific strings in a large text.